win7user10/Laraue.Telegram.NET/readme.md

 # Laraue.Telegram.NET

 This library contatins infrastructure code for fast telegram bots building.
+The library use _Telegram.Bot_ package inside to communicate with Telegram.

 ## Laraue.Telegram.NET.Core